etchteam/make-this-website-better/README.md

 - Form can be submitted empty: some options should be allowed to be empty maybe, but some should be required (and marked as such)
 - BBQ isn't a web development topic - yet
 - Should I send a couple Postman requests to the url the form submits to?
 Probably, just to check the response and see if what the form submits rn is correct

+#### General Design
+- That grey sucks and doesn't fit the rest of the colour scheme
+- Team Work Makes The Dream Work is fun but 3/6 being 404s means functionality needs to come over fun here
+- The Etch logo should maybe also be a link?